Baptism

 Is there an option if we’re not ready for baptism?

 Yes.
-Some families prefer to begin with a simple blessing or thanksgiving.
-This is a gentle celebration to mark the arrival of a child, without water or formal promises.
-It’s a lovely way to give thanks and to stay connected with the church as your family grows.
+Some families prefer to begin with a simple blessing in which we give thanks for the life of a child.
+This is a celebration to mark the arrival of a child, without water or formal promises.
+It’s a way to give thanks and to stay connected with the church as your family grows.

 How do I arrange a baptism or blessing at Stockbridge Church?